Octavian-ai/mac-graph/log.md

  	- sometimes works for 0 to 1 paths - it gets stuck on read + write of same node at times
  	- --fast causes it to fail, otherwise it succeeds

+ - `4bef897`
+ 	- works for iter two after shrinking LR to 0.1
+ 	- single mp head, output cell has attention_by_index of both mp reads and previous outputs

 ## Notes on training infrastructure